DataDog/dd-otel-host-profiler/README.md

 ### Local symbol upload (Experimental)

-For compiled languages (C/C++/Rust/Go), the profiler can upload local symbols (when available) to Datadog for symbolication.
+For compiled languages (C/C++/Rust/Go/...), the profiler can upload local symbols (when available) to Datadog for symbolication.
 Symbols need to be available locally (unstripped binaries).

-This feature requires being part of our private beta program for the OpenTelemetry profiler.
-Please reach out to Datadog support to get access.

 To enable local symbol upload:
 1. Set the `DD_HOST_PROFILING_EXPERIMENTAL_UPLOAD_SYMBOLS` environment variable to `true`.